dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2182: Art showcases creativity and enriches culture.
+### T2182: Arts institutions provide platforms for artists and enrich our cultural heritage.

 |Support|
 |---|